Diagnosis

 Other tests include:

 • Imaging tests.
-X-rays, CT scans or MRIs can help identify bone changes, tumors in the brain or spinal cord, and very small tumors.
+MRI is the main imaging tool for schwannomatosis.
+It can reveal tumors in the brain, spinal cord or peripheral nerves and detect very small growths.
+X-rays or CT scans can help identify bone changes, tumors in the brain or spinal cord, and very small tumors.
 Imaging tests also are used to monitor the condition after diagnosis.

 Treatment